UPenn releases surprising report on 9/11 rescue dogs and their causes of death

 The 9/11 dogs did show much more particulate materials in their lungs, though only 5% of the dogs in the study had respiratory disease.
 “Dogs have a really good filtering system,” says Otto.
 “Their lungs are different—they don’t get asthma, for example.”

-The study was published in the Journal of the American Veterinary Medical Association, and suggests that working dogs likely face minimal longterm health risk from deployments to building fires and crash sites.
+The study was published in the Journal of the American Veterinary Medical Association, and suggests that working dogs likely face minimal long-term health risk from deployments to building fires and crash sites.